 Welcome to the third article about Windows storage spaces.
-Today I describe how to delete the Storage Spaces of Windows 10 and beyond.
+Today I describe how to eliminate the storage spaces of Windows 10 and beyond.
 Before I delete storage, I do two more experiments on virtual drives:

 - I think two virtual drives in the same storage space;